Processing of Reimbursements

 The expense type to use for food is Meal Allotment 716430, and no receipt is required.
 Instead, attach the TDF award letter in the meal receipt area.

 Reimbursement is typically by direct deposit into your bank account.
 If you have not set this up, please download a reimbursement direct deposit form and email the competed form to email@example.com.
 Note that this form is different from the direct deposit form for salary.

 Purchasing airline tickets without using a personal credit card is an option for faculty.
-This is done with the assistance of the CAS Office of Operations, which uses a “ghost P-card” for airline tickets.
-Please contact Sharon Li (email@example.com) or Dan Dao (firstname.lastname@example.org) for details.
+In the College of Arts & Sciences, this is done with the assistance of the CAS Office of Operations, which uses a “ghost P-card” for airline tickets.
+If you are a CAS faculty member, please contact Sharon Li (firstname.lastname@example.org) or Dan Dao (email@example.com) for details; in other schools, please contact your Dean's Office.